-“So there’s this guy, he’s with Trinity Church, and you’re definitely going to notice him.”
+“So there’s this guy, he’s with a visiting church, and you’re definitely going to notice him.”
 Elena and Alma had taken me to the nearest cafe; I halfway paid attention between bites of tres leches.
 “It’s impossible not to, but we know you’re a massive flirt, so keep your distance, okay?
 He’s not an option, because he’s already dating someone back home.”

 The reference to my character was vaguely irritating, but admittedly not entirely unfounded.
 I thought of myself as social and fun with everyone, but it was true that I had tended to fixate on the boys from every team since I’d arrived.

 It was only later that I came to recognize that my propensity to seek out and secure this sort of attention emerged from the belief that I would never be worth wanting for always.
 My experience with love had heaped hurt upon hurt on me every time, because every time I had loved, I was left.
 I’d been left behind and alone in every significant relationship I’d been in up till then, which meant I assumed any lover would eventually tire or otherwise move on from me.
 My flirting was a way of testing every eligible young bachelor—to see whether he thought I was worthy of being truly and forever wanted.
 But until Cale, I never came close to believing it myself.